Vultures and buzzards are commonly mistaken for each other, but they are distinct species.

 Feeding Habits

-They rely on keen eyesight and, in some species, a strong sense of smell to locate carcasses from great distances.
-Their ecological role is vital, as they help clean up dead animals and prevent the spread of diseases.
+With their exceptional eyesight and, in some species like the turkey vulture, an acute sense of smell, they can locate decomposing animals from great distances.
+Their role in ecosystems is critical, as they clean up dead animals and prevent the spread of diseases.

 Behavior and Ecology